 “That was super; a fantastic experience,” Lewandowski enthused in an interview with FIFA.com.
 “I got to play almost 20 minutes [against Brazil] and I was very pleased with that.
 I was out there on the pitch with girls who are among the best of the best right now.”

-It was a moment she had assumed would never arrive.
+*A disastrous mix-up *It was a moment she had assumed would never arrive.
 “I genuinely thought my chance had passed,” she said.
 “I’d been called up twice before a couple of years ago but could never join up with the squad because of injury or other issues.
 You don’t usually get invited back again once you reach 30.”

 Lewandowski’s recent performances in the league and with the reigning world champions are helping her to make a name for herself at last, having spent years being confused with the Polish superstar in the FCB men’s team.
 One particularly bad mix-up occurred when the two-time DFB Cup winner moved from Frankfurt to Bavaria in 2012.
 The rumour mill went into overdrive as the headline “Lewandowski moves to Munich” led many to believe Robert Lewandowski was preparing to leave Borussia Dortmund to join Germany’s most successful club.